einarwh/experiments-in-powerblog/content/draft/fluent-logs.md

 using var scope = logger.BeginScope("Processing");
 ```

 What happens to this string?
-Again, it depends on the logging provider.
+Again, it depends on the log provider.
 In the case of Application Insights, it ends up as the value of the `Scope` property in customDimensions.
 The same goes for any primitive value we might pass in, such as an integer or a boolean.

 That pretty much covers the various uses of `BeginScope` as defined on `ILogger`.
 However, there is also an extension method called `BeginScope`, which combines the tagging and property bag approaches in a way.
 We can pass it a message template and parameters, much like we would for a typical log statement: